 - run out of money if you don't budget properly

 - reduce the maximum amount you can save into pensions.

-Option 3 - Take all your pension in cash
+Option 3 - Take your pension in cash

-You can take your entire pension in cash from age 55, which will give you total control of your money.
+You can take your entire pension in cash from age 55, although from 6th April 2028, you will need to be 57.
 The first 25% will be tax free.
 The remaining 75% will be taxed at your highest marginal tax rate - by adding it to the rest of your income.

 Remember you will not have an ongoing income from your pension if you do this.

 If you want flexibility, you can take money from your pension as a number of lump sums - 25% of each lump sum is tax free and the other 75% is taxed as income.
 By only taking as much money as you need, when you need it, the rest of your pension is left invested and can potentially continue to grow.

 Option 4 - Defer your pension for later

 You may not need the money yet, in which case you may consider leaving your pension pot invested.